HCVV3arpCn/pneumonia-detector-resnet50/README.md

 # Medical Image Classification Project: Chest X-ray Abnormality Detection

-This project guides you through building, training, and deploying a convolutional neural network (CNN) to classify chest X-ray images as normal or abnormal (e.g., pneumonia detection) using Python, TensorFlow, and OpenCV, deployed on an AWS EC2 Ubuntu instance.
-It’s designed to teach deep learning, Python frameworks, computer vision, and cloud computing, leveraging your medical imaging background.
+This project guides you through building, training, and deploying a convolutional neural network (CNN) to classify chest X-ray images as normal or abnormal (e.g., pneumonia detection) using Python, TensorFlow, and OpenCV on your MacBook Pro.
+It’s designed to teach deep learning, Python frameworks, computer vision, and local development, leveraging your medical imaging background.

 ## Prerequisites
-- **Hardware**: Local computer for development; AWS EC2 Ubuntu instance (e.g., t2.micro for prototyping, t3.medium for training).
+- **Hardware**: MacBook Pro with at least 8GB RAM (16GB+ recommended) and 20GB free storage.
-- **Software**: Python 3.8+, TensorFlow 2.x, OpenCV, NumPy, Pandas, Flask, AWS CLI.
+- **Software**: Python 3.8+, TensorFlow 2.x, OpenCV, NumPy, Pandas, Flask (optional for web app).
 - **Dataset**: Chest X-ray Pneumonia Dataset from Kaggle (~5,800 images, normal vs. pneumonia).

-Below is the updated Markdown content with the steps reordered and renumbered as requested.
-The new Step 1 combines the original Step 2 (setting up the code repository and cloning the GitHub repository) with the task of setting up the AWS EC2 system (task 1 from the original Step 1).
-The new Step 2 includes the remaining tasks from the original Step 1 (tasks 2–6).
-The artifact contains the full relevant portion with the reordered and renumbered steps.

-## Step 1: Setup AWS EC2 and Code Repository (6-8 hours)
+## Step 1: Setup Local Environment and Repository (4-6 hours)
-**Objective**: Configure an AWS EC2 Ubuntu instance and set up a local repository folder with SSH access to clone the project repository from GitHub.
+**Objective**: Configure a local development environment and clone the project repository from GitHub on your MacBook Pro.
 - **Tasks**:
-  1. Launch an EC2 Ubuntu 20.04 instance (t2.micro, free tier eligible).
-  2. Create a folder for the code repository: `mkdir Repositories && cd Repositories`.
+  1. Create a project folder: `mkdir -p ~/Projects/chestx && cd ~/Projects/chestx`.
-  3. Generate SSH keys: `ssh-keygen -t ed25519 -C "your_email@example.com"`, press Enter to accept default file location and optionally set a passphrase.
+  2. Generate SSH keys (optional, for GitHub): `ssh-keygen -t ed25519 -C "your_email@example.com"`, press Enter to accept default file location and optionally set a passphrase.
-  4. Display the public key: `cat ~/.ssh/id_ed25519.pub`, then copy the output.
-  5. Add the public key to GitHub:
+  3. Add the public key to GitHub:
      - Log in to GitHub, navigate to Settings > SSH and GPG keys > New SSH key or Add SSH key.
-     - Paste the copied public key and save it.
+     - Paste the public key from `~/.ssh/id_ed25519.pub` and save it.
-  6. Clone the repository: `git clone git@github.com:HCVV3arpCn/chestx.git`.
+  4. Clone the repository: `git clone git@github.com:HCVV3arpCn/chestx.git`.
+  5. Install Homebrew (if not installed): `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`.
+  6. Install dependencies: `python3 -m venv env && source env/bin/activate`.
+  7. Install libraries: `pip install tensorflow opencv-python numpy pandas flask`.
-- **Learning Outcome**: Familiarity with AWS EC2 instance setup, SSH key generation, GitHub SSH configuration, and cloning repositories for project development.
+- **Learning Outcome**: Familiarity with local macOS setup, SSH key generation, GitHub integration, and Python environment management.

-## Step 2: Configure Development Environment (4-6 hours)
+## Step 2: Prepare the Dataset (4-6 hours)
-**Objective**: Set up the Python environment and prepare the dataset on the EC2 instance.
+**Objective**: Set up the Chest X-ray Pneumonia Dataset locally on your MacBook Pro.
 - **Tasks**:
-  1. Install dependencies: `sudo apt update && sudo apt install python3-pip python3-venv`.
-  2. Create a Python virtual environment: `python3 -m venv env && source env/bin/activate`.
-  3. Install libraries: `pip install tensorflow opencv-python numpy pandas flask boto3`.
-  4. Download the Chest X-ray Pneumonia Dataset from Kaggle (use Kaggle API or manual download).
+  1. Download the dataset from Kaggle (use the API or manual download).
-  5. Upload the dataset to EC2 using `scp` or AWS S3.
+  2. Move the dataset to `~/Projects/chestx/dataset` (create the folder if needed).
-- **Learning Outcome**: Proficiency in Python environment management and dataset handling on a cloud instance.
+- **Learning Outcome**: Proficiency in dataset management on a local machine.

 ## Step 3: Data Preprocessing (10-12 hours)
 **Objective**: Prepare X-ray images for model training using computer vision techniques.